 The Puget sound area has its own Catholic radio station, Sacred Heart Radio AM 1050!
 Tune in for daily devotionals, news, music, teachings of the Faith, and live call - in programs.
 For more information, log on to www.sacredheartradio.org.
 Or call (425) 867-2340 or check our bulletin board for more information!

 If you have yet to use Scrip here's how easy it is.
 Plan your next week or two on Saturday.
 Are you going to the movies?
 Are you renting a movie?
 What is your weekly spending at the grocery store, the gas station, and local department stores?
 What about going out o lunch or dinner?
 No one will do all of these each week, but probably most of you will do some of it each month.
 After Mass stop by the Scrip table.
 Pick up gift cards for Safeway, Fred Meyer, Top Foods restaurants and gas stations.
 Once you try it you will be hooked!
 Think how nice it is not to have to worry about writing a check, checking ID, etc. Just take out the card and swipe it!
 Your cash register tape even tells you the balance in the card.
 The scrip program is an easy way to show support and doesn't cost you a thing!
 Give it a try!

 Introducing eScript.
 Just register your credit/ATM/Debit cards and purchase goods from participating merchants and a certain percentage goes to Visitation School.
 Click here for more details and how to sign up.

-Yes you can, by becoming a Eucharistic Minister!
+Serve at the Lord's Table by becoming an Extraordinary Eucharistic Minister!
 The only requirements as specified under the Archdiocese of Seattle are;

 Please contact the Parish Office at 253-473-4960, leaving your name & phone #.
 You'll be contacted to set up a convenient time for a short training session.